SydneyTrang/derrick/_posts/2019-09-27-why-computing?.md

 Two big lessons learned from this project:
 * **Data matters** - Structuring, organizing, and managing data is crucial to the success of any project.
 Working in a messy environment puts a strain on your brain!

 * **Teamwork really makes the dreamwork** - You hear this saying time and time again.
-But not until you actually work in a team, try to manage conflict, and need to meet a deadline, do you truly understand this saying.
+But not until you actually work in a team, try to manage conflict, and need to meet a deadline, will you truly understand this saying.

 Programming is a fulfilling discipline because it is essentially problem solving and creativity.
 I find that these qualities are the most satisfying qualities.
 Nothing beats the feeling of solving a challenging problem or seeing the results of your hard work!